Welcome to Glen College of Agriculture

-Glen Agricultural Training Institute, a public institution, conforms to South Africa's National Qualification Framework through its affiliation with the Department of Agriculture and Rural Development.
+Glen College, a public institution, conforms to South Africa's National Qualification Framework through its affiliation with the Department of Agriculture and Rural Development.

 Glen College